-James Stockwell Architect is based in Sydney.
-Projects are predominantly residential and small public buildings including a preschool and winery currently in design.
+James Stockwell Architecture is based in Sydney.
+Projects are predominantly residential, including multi-residential and small-scale public buildings.

-The practice is concerned with developing unique architectural work specific to each project with a common thread of a strong influence of context, passive solar design, low running costs and that architecture tells a story of it's place and people.
+The practice is concerned with developing unique architectural work specific to each project with a common thread of the influence of context, passive solar design, low running costs and that architecture tells a story of its place and people.
 The practice is small and limited projects are undertaken so clients have a greater level of concentration on the work.
-Buildings are in progress in locations around New South Wales, Victoria, Western Australia and New Zealand.
+Buildings are in progress in locations around New South Wales, Victoria, Western Australia, Tasmania and New Zealand.

-The architecture is one of mostly natural low embodied energy materials.
-Passive solar design, natural light egress and enhancing the experience of the landscape are common threads in the work.
-Each project makes it’s own power and collects it's own water.
+The architecture of the practice is one of natural low embodied energy materials. passive solar design, natural light egress and enhancing the experience of the landscape are common in the work.
+Each project makes its own power and collects its own water.

-Fewer projects are undertaken with greater time spent with clients and the builder to ensure the required result and budget.
+Fewer projects are undertaken by James to allow greater time spent with clients and the builder ensuring budget compliance and an outstanding final result.